krujjwal0/coe-assignment.java/README.md

-# Qualitest - Qualithon'22 - Track 2 Challenge
+# QT - Java-Selenium Challenge

 ## Challenge Objective
 1. Fix failing test scripts if the failure is not a defect.
 The web application under test is https://www.imdb.com/